#PITCHFEST WINNERS

 Know your audience

-- Jordyn Fitch (they/them)– I’m new to JAM and eager to diversify our content.
+• Jordyn Fitch (they/them)– I’m the community engagement producer here at JAM and am eager to fund your ideas!
 I have a film and media background and am incredibly interested in the intersections between different forms of media, art, and installation.
-I enjoy things that are weird, authentic, and push boundaries and am a sucker for content that elevates marginalized voices.
+I have a penchant for all things silly and a deep love for absurd, authentic art that pushes boundaries and elevates marginalized voices.

 Is that it?